Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Allen averages 241.3 passing yards per game in three matchups against the Chiefs, 39.2 fewer yards his over/under in Sunday's game.
+- Allen's 241.3 passing yards per game in three matchups against the Chiefs are 39.2 less than yards than his over/under in Sunday's game.

-- In all of those outings against the Chiefs, Allen threw multiple TDs.
+- In all of those matchups against the Chiefs, Allen threw multiple TDs.

-- The Chiefs have the NFL's 25th-ranked pass defense this season, yielding 263.6 yards per game through the air.
+- This week Allen will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

 Recent Performances

+- Allen put together a 308-yard performance against the Patriots in the AFC Wild Card round, completing 84.0 percent of his passes with five touchdown passes.

-- Allen added 66 yards on six carries, averaging 11 yards per carry .
+- He also tacked on 66 yards on six carries, averaging 11 yards per carry .

-- Allen has racked up 667 passing yards (222.3 per game) and has a 58.3% completion percentage (56-for-96) over his last three appearances, tossing seven touchdowns and three interceptions.
+- Allen has passed for 667 yards (222.3 per game) over his last three outings, while completing 58.3% of his passes (56-for-96) with seven touchdowns and three interceptions.

-- He also has 210 rushing yards on 26 carries with two touchdowns, averaging 70.0 yards per game.
+- He also has 210 rushing yards on 26 carries (plus two rushing touchdowns), averaging 70.0 yards per game on the ground.

 Allen's Buffalo Teammates